-In fact, in the construction world, there’s actually a term used to identify a person or firm who builds a project for directly for an owner, principally using subcontractors.
+In fact, in the construction world, there’s actually a term used to identify a person or firm who builds a project directly for an owner principally using subcontractors.
 This type of contracting is known as General Contracting, and the firm providing the service is called the General Contractor or GC.

-Primary Pros of Subcontracting:
+Pros of Having Subcontractors:

 - Saves cost in the long run by not having to maintain labor and equipment between jobs.
-Use them when you need them, send them home when you don’t.
+Use them when you need them, and send them home when you don’t.

 - You pass down risk and liability.
 Typically, when subcontractors are used, the Contractor or GC will flow down the same terms between them and the owner.
-This often requires the sub to take on liability or their share of risk for their products/work and may require their portion of the work be bonded.
+This often requires the sub to take on liability or their share of the risk for their products/work and may require their portion of the work to be bonded.

-Primary Cons of Subcontracting:
+Cons of Having Subcontractors: